DanShafi/FreeCodeCamp/JavaScript Algorithms and Data Structures/Basic JavaScript/notes.md

 -   If you create variables that rely on the result of a calculation to produce a value, this calculation will occur first prior to assignment.
 -   Declared variables have an initial value of `undefined`.
 -   Variables are case sensitive meaning `myVar`, `myVAR` and `MYVAR` are all three different and independent variables.
+-   Booleans are either true or false.
+They represent binary 0 or 1.

 **Arithmetic Operations**